Introduction to Data in CollectiveAccess¶

-Intrinsics are fields that are integral to CollectiveAccess, are always present and do not need to be configured.
-They are simple, non-repeating values that typically exist to support specific functionality or, less often, for historical reasons.
-Whether you want them in your data schema or not, intrinsic fields will always be there.
-In most cases, however, they can be hidden if not needed.
+Intrinsics are integral fields present in all CollectiveAccess systems.
+As with labels, intrinsics are always available and do not require special configuration.
+Intrinsics are simple, non-repeating values that typically exist to support specific functionality or, less often, for historical reasons.
+They cannot be removed from CollectiveAccess, but in most cases can be hidden if not needed.